-Panama’s key position has played a significant role in his energy policy.
-This sector, although broader, has two primary activities, Hydrocarbons and Electricity.
-Both sectors fall under the scope of the National Energy Secretariat and the Public Service Authority.
+Panama’s key geographical position has played a significant role in the industry of production, storage, and distribution of energy.
+This sector, although broader, has two primary activities: Hydrocarbons and Electricity.
+Both sectors fall under the scope of the National Energy Secretariat and the Public Service National Authority.

-- Aereopuerto Internacional de Tocumen, S.A.
+- Aeropuerto Internacional de Tocumen, S.A.
 (Tocumen International Airport)

 - [PTP] Petroterminal de Panama, S.A.
-(Charco Azul, Chiriqui Grande)
+(Charco Azul, Chiriqui)

 - Petroport, S.A.
 (Cristobal)

 - Payardi Terminal Company, S. DE R.L.
 (Bahia Las Minas)